Met0fi/Ticket-farmer/README.md

 X - script language change

-On your phone, just use your fingers to move the Gui menu and use the script :3
+On phone, just use your fingers to move the Gui menu and use the script :3

 GET SCRIPT: